Chapter 21 : Explanations

 Dad laughed humourlessly.
 “Yeah I did.
 But I still need to talk to her; I’m her father.”

 “You haven’t really been acting like one for the past few years,” James said honestly.
 I wanted to run up to him and give him a hug.

 “I know that,” he snapped.
 “I just want to make it right.
 Let me in,” he ordered.
 I was starting to get really angry with him.
 He was in my (technically James’) house and he was trying to order us around?
 Who the hell did he think he was?

 Dad started to say something but James talked over to him.
 “This is my property, you can either leave of your own accord or I can force you out.
 Reese doesn’t want to talk to you.
 She might want to talk to you later but right now she doesn’t want to see you.
 Got it?”

-Dad sighed and I felt awful.
-He was my dad; maybe I should hear him out and then judge on what he says to know if I want to ever see him again.
+Dad sighed sadly and for a small moment I felt guilty.
+He was my dad; maybe I should hear him out and then judge on what he says to know if I want to ever see him again?
 “Fine,” he said, “just tell her I’m sorry.”

-James nodded, his jaw set and I got up as quickly as I could.
+James nodded, his jaw set and I decided what I was going to do.
 I nudged James to the side and said, “Dad, wait.”

 He turned around and looked at me incredulously.
 James looked down at me in pride and I gave him a questioning look.
 He nodded to my dad discreetly and I turned back to him.
 “Come in, I’ll – I’ll listen to whatever you have to say.”

 “Thank you, Larry,” he said gratefully.

 “Don’t call me that,” I said forcefully.
 “Just because I’m hearing you out doesn’t mean I forgive you.
 It doesn’t mean that you can pretend that the last eight years didn’t happen.”
 My hands were still shaking slightly and I shoved them in the pockets of my jumper to hide them.